pilight/pilight/docs/source/protocols/433.92/weather/_tfa30.rst

 Length of pulsetrain is 80 or 86.

-It is currently unknown wether the ``tfa`` and the ``conrad weather pro`` are using identical protocols or not, due to discrepencies in the documentation.
+It is currently unknown whether the ``tfa`` and the ``conrad weather pro`` are using identical protocols or not, due to discrepancies in the documentation.
 The current version of the tfa protocol module can handle both variants using the tfa30 protocol.
 The differentiation is analysing the header information and the length of the pulsetrain automatically.

 We take either of the two other pulse groups to define a logical 0 or a 1.
 A long 2nd pulse means a 1 and a short 2nd pulse means a 0.